-During the reporting period, several of our entities undertook initiatives to reduce carbon emissions, from purchasing green electricity to installing LED lighting and using hybrid vehicles.
-For example, seven out of eighteen UK subsidiaries used a combined 532,599 kWh of renewable energy in 2021.
+During the reporting period, several of our entities undertook initiatives to reduce carbon emissions, from purchasing green electricity to using hybrid vehicles.
+Thirteen out of twenty one subsidiaries used a combined 432,669 kWh of renewable energy in 2022 saving 104 tonnes of CO2e.
+Furthermore, 50 per cent of Acacia Training's employees use renewable electricity at home.